 The Charter of Aged Care Rights sets out your rights as a person living in an aged care home.
+Your provider must comply with the Charter and respect your rights.

-Your provider must assist you to understand your rights under the Charter and give you a copy of it before or when you start receiving aged care.
-Your provider must sign the Charter and also give you (or your authorised person) the option of signing it.
+Your provider must help you to understand your rights under the Charter and give you a copy of it before or when you start receiving aged care.
+Your provider must sign the Charter and also give you (or your representative) the option of signing it.
 This is in addition to your aged care agreement.
 By signing the Charter, you acknowledge you have received it, been assisted to understand it and understand your rights.
 You don't have to sign the Charter; you can begin to receive care and services even if you do not sign it.
 More information about the Charter is available on the My Aged Care website at myagedcare.gov.au.

-5. Manage your care and services
+5) Manage your care and services